CVAI and CI, the explanation:

 3. Moderate to severe

-In 2006, researchers from Children's Healthcare of Atlanta developed the CHOA or Children's Healthcare or Atlanta plagiocephaly severity scale 2).
+In 2006, researchers at Children's Healthcare of Atlanta developed the CHOA, or Children's Healthcare of Atlanta plagiocephaly severity scale 2).

 Figure 2.
 Editing of Children's Healthcare of Atlanta plagiocephaly severity scale.